Get In Touch

 We’d love to have you—grab your ticket now and let’s make it awesome together!

-The event is initiated by the Fundraising Club Bulgaria* and organized by the Bulgarian Center for Not-for-Profit Law in partnership with the European Fundraising Association-EFA and with the financial support of the European Union for BIRDS in BG Project within the Citizens, Equality, Rights and Values (CERV) Programme and the America for Bulgaria Foundation for the Advance CSO Sustainable Growth Project.
+The conference is initiated by Fundraising Club Bulgaria and organized by the Bulgarian Center for Not-for-Profit Law (BCNL) with the financial support of the America for Bulgaria Foundation within the project “Stronger Together: Engaging Other Sectors in Civil Society Initiatives (2026–2028)”.